What is Competitor Analysis in SEO?

 Evaluate the architecture and navigation of your competitors’ websites.
-Look for a user-friendly site structure that allows visitors to easily find the information they need.
+Look for a user-friendly site structure that allows visitors to find the information they need quickly.
 Analyze your website speed, mobile responsiveness, and overall user experience.
-Identify any usability issues or technical bugs that you can fix on your own site to improve its performance.
+Identify any usability issues or technical bugs you can fix on your site to improve its performance.

 Considering the growing importance of mobile search, evaluate how well your SEO competitors have optimized their websites for mobile devices.
-Make sure your sites are responsive, load fast, and provide a smooth mobile experience.
-Use this information to make sure your website is mobile-friendly and optimized for mobile search.
+Ensure your sites are responsive, load fast, and provide a smooth mobile experience.
+Use this information to ensure your website is mobile-friendly and optimized for mobile search.

 Competitor On-Page Optimization Analysis